 Most chronic diseases develop slowly over many years before symptoms appear.

-Heart disease, type 2 diabetes, metabolic syndrome, obesity, and cognitive decline often begin decades before a formal diagnosis is made.
+Heart disease, type 2 diabetes, metabolic syndrome, obesity, fatty liver disease, osteoporosis, cognitive decline, frailty, and loss of independence often begin decades before a formal diagnosis is made.

 This is one of the most important concepts in medicine—and one of the most misunderstood.